booherbg/interactive-pumpkin/README.md

 **View Details:**
 1. Click **"View Details"** on any controller card
 2. See current state (power, brightness, transition time)
+3. **View all segments** with:
+   - Current effect name and ID
+   - Current palette name and ID
+   - Speed and intensity settings
+   - LED range and count
+   - On/off status indicator
-3. View all configured **presets** with their names
+4. View all configured **presets** with their names
-4. Check device info (version, LED count, WiFi strength)
+5. Check device info (version, LED count, WiFi strength)

 This is useful for:
-- 🔍 Verifying which presets are available
+- 🔍 Verifying which effects/palettes are running on each segment
 - 🛠️ Troubleshooting connection issues
 - 📊 Monitoring controller health
+- 🎨 Seeing exactly what's active before making changes

 ### Available Effects